 Any pupil has the right to apply for a place at any one of the schools for which Bolton Council is the admission authority.
-Initially places will be allocated to children with an Educational Health Care Plan which names a school in part 4 of that care plan
+Initially places will be allocated to children with an Educational Health and Care Plan which names a school in part 4 of that care plan.

 - Children for whom there is a child protection plan or has been within a 12-month period (see definition under section 47 of the children act 1989).

 - Children who will have older siblings in years Reception to Year 6 of the preferred school at the time of application and date of admission.
 Sibling includes full, step, half, foster and adopted brothers and sisters living at the same address.

 - Children who have strong Church connections where the school is a Church school.
 Parents must complete the supplementary form as evidence that the family and the child are active worshipping members at the church to which the school is affiliated.
 Active worshipping members of the church will be those persons who worship at least once a month sustained over a period of a year prior to the closing date for applications.
 The supplementary form can be downloaded from the website and must be submitted by 15 January 2023.

 - Children who suffer from a medical condition or disability, which makes it, better for them to attend that school rather than another.
 Places will only be offered under this criterion if the child has a certified medical condition with strong professional supporting evidence confirming that existing exceptional problems with the child’s health would be seriously exacerbated if a place were not made at the preferred school.
 Applications under this criterion must provide a letter from the child’s GP/Consultant setting out the reasons why the school is the most suitable school and details of the child’s medical condition.
 Medical evidence must be submitted to the local authority by 15 January 2023.
 Evidence received after this date will not be taken into consideration.